Belle Black: Storylines

 Belle is the daughter of John Black (Drake Hogestyn) and Dr. Marlena Evans (Deidre Hall).
 Originally, she is believed to be the daughter of Marlena and her husband, Roman Brady (Wayne Northrop).
 Belle, however, is the product of an affair between Marlena and John.
 Roman and Marlena's daughter, Sami Brady (Alison Sweeney), becomes aware of the affair, and purposely changes the paternity test.
-After Belle is born, Sami kidnaps her and tries to give her up for adoption.
+After Belle is born, Sami kidnaps her and tries to sell her on the black market.
 John thwarts her, and rescues Belle.
 At Belle's christening, Marlena and John's affair is revealed, and Stefano DiMera (Joseph Mascolo) later reveals the truth of Belle's paternity through Sami's diary.

 As a teen at Salem High School, Belle begins an ill-fated relationship with bad boy Philip Kiriakis (Jay Kenneth Johnson) but soon falls in love with Shawn-Douglas Brady (Jason Cook).
 Best friends with Mimi Lockhart (Farah Fath), Belle's peers are shocked to see her burgeoning friendship with "Ghoul Girl" Chloe Lane (Nadia Bjorlin).
 In 2001, Belle goes on a class trip to Puerto Rico.
 Belle, Shawn, and Philip embark on their own missing-jewel hunt in search of a ruby that belongs to Alice Horton.
 After a near-drowning, the teens are successful and Shawn is able to return the ruby to his great-grandmother.
 Once back in Salem, a troubled classmate, Jan Spears (Heather Lauren Olsen), confides to Shawn that she had been raped by the father of recent arrivals to Salem, siblings Nicole (Arianne Zucker) and Brandon Walker (Matt Cedeño), and is now pregnant.
 Shawn agrees to claim paternity, thereby destroying his blossoming relationship with Belle.
 Despite her sense of loss, Belle is accepted to Columbia University, and makes it through her senior year as a class salutatorian.
 Moreover, after Jan's miscarriage and the truth of her rape comes out, Belle forgives Shawn and tentatively reunites with him at the "Last Blast" Dance.
 Later that summer, during meteor showers on the Fourth of July, Belle and Shawn rescue the faux-alien-Gemini-twins, Rex Brady and Cassie Brady (Alexis Thorpe), who as it turns out were the children of Roman and Kate Roberts (Lauren Koslow).